- D.S. (Ph.D.), Osaka University, 1972

 - B.S., Osaka University, 1967

-The objective of our research is to gain insights into the mechanics of cellular processes that impact the genomic structure and the heritance of the genomic material.
-We study mechanisms of reactions that impact the stability of the linear organization of the genome, as well as the 3-dimensional dynamics involved in the heritance of bacterial chromosomes.
+The objective of our research is to gain insights into the mechanics of cellular processes that impact the genomic structure and the heritance of the genetic material by progenies of proliferating cells.
+We have studied mechanisms of reactions that impact the stability of the linear organization of the genome.
+In recent years, we have focused our attention to understand the mechanisms of bacterial cellular processes that ensure replicated copies of chromosomes are partitioned into two dividing daughter cells.

 Genome rearrangement by transpositional recombination